South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 Maryland Schedule Analysis

-- The Terrapins' signature win of the season came in a 96-68 victory against the No. 3 Iowa Hawkeyes on February 21.
+- On February 21, the Terrapins registered their signature win of the season, a 96-68 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.

+- The Terrapins have the sixth-most Quadrant 1 wins in the country (12).

-- The Gamecocks have tied for the 47th-most Quadrant 3 victories in the country based on the RPI (seven).
+- Based on the RPI, the Gamecocks have seven wins over Quadrant 3 opponents, tied for the 47th-most in the country.

 Maryland 2022-23 Best Wins